 However, your local prosecutor may decide not to press charges, because Section 423.003 is one of the provisions in the Texas Privacy Act that were held unconstitutional by a federal district court (discussed above).
 Local authorities will likely wait to prosecute anyone under the Texas Privacy Act until the appeal in that case has been resolved (or the Texas Legislature has amended the law).

 Can I sue the drone’s owner?

 The “substantial” part of a nuisance claim causes problems in a drone context.
-Unless the drone is flying on your property every day for long periods of time, it is unlikely courts will find the drone is interfering with the use and enjoyment of your property.
-Both trespass and nuisance law have still not caught up with the technology of drones.
-This leaves courts to apply out-of-date jurisprudence to the new reality of unmanned aircraft flight.
+Unless the drone is flying over your property every day for long periods of time, it is unlikely courts will find the drone is interfering with the use and enjoyment of your property.
+Trespass and nuisance law have snot caught up with the technology of drones, leaving courts to apply out-of-date jurisprudence to the new reality of unmanned aircraft flight.

 State v.
 Rodriguez, 339 S.W.3d 680, 687 (Tex.
 Crim.
 App.
 2011).

 Tex.
 Gov’t Code § 423.006.